 Art Duval is a professor in the Department of Mathematical Sciences at the University of Texas at El Paso.
 He earned his Ph.D. in math from MIT, and his research interests are in algebraic and topological combinatorics.
 He has been involved with the preparation of K-12 math teachers in one way or another for most of his career, and has worked with local school districts and the El Paso Collaborative for Academic Excellence on issues of vertical and horizontal alignment.

 Steven Klee received his B.S. in Mathematics from Valparaiso University in 2005 and his Ph.D. in Mathematics from the University in Washington in 2010.
-After a two-year postdoc at UC Davis, he started at Seattle University in 2012, where he is currently an Assistant Professor.
+After a two-year postdoc at UC Davis, he started at Seattle University in 2012, where he is currently an Associate Professor.
 His research interests lie in the field of geometric combinatorics, and he is passionate about involving students in research projects.
 He is a director of the University of Washington Math Circle and is a co-founder/director of the University of Washington Math Hour Olympiad.
 Both of these programs aim to excite middle school students about the vast world of mathematics.